OzanDural/NLP-LoRA-FineTuning-Project/README.md

 ## 📈 Training Analysis & Overfitting

 We monitored Train, Validation, and Test losses throughout the training process.
+The raw data for these graphs is available in the `.csv` log files.

 ### 1. Deep Instruction Model
 ![Deep Instruction Loss Graph](deeplossfinal.png)